Incident DetailsCause of Death:

 As he spoke with a friend the suspect approached from behind and opened fire on him without warning, striking him twice.

-The suspect initially fled the scene but turned himself in a short time later.
+The 23-year-old suspect initially fled the scene but turned himself in a short time later.
 He was subsequently convicted of murder and sentenced to death.

 In 1878, the governor granted clemency four days before the execution and commuted the offender's death sentence to life in prison.
 After serving nearly 22 years, he was granted parole and died in 1902.